MarioCarceller/mariocarceller.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third-year PhD candidate in Economics at the University of Lausanne (Unil) under the supervision of [Gianluca Benigno](https://sites.google.com/view/gianlucabenigno/home?authuser=0).
+I am a PhD candidate in Economics at the University of Lausanne (Unil) under the supervision of [Gianluca Benigno](https://sites.google.com/view/gianlucabenigno/home?authuser=0).

 My research interests lie in macro-finance, I am particularly interested in the role of non-bank financial intermediaries and the implications for central bank policy.